GautamRaj-12/obsidian-git-sync/react-typescript/02_typing_props.md

 - Now, in ***`Greet.tsx`*** we define props.
 Now we get red squiggly line on props parameter.
 Because it is of any type.
      ![[Pasted image 20240828113310.png]]
      ![[Pasted image 20240828113334.png]]
 - We are using typescript to avoid these.
 We don't want a component to accept 'any' type.
-Then there wil
+Then there will be no difference between JS and TS.